autogluon/autogluon/examples/automm/tabular_dl/README.md

 We present ablations on `AutoMM FT-Transformer` with variours embedding architectures [2].

-We support the composition of the following architectures: {'linear', 'shared_linear', 'autodis', 'positional', 'relu', 'layernorm'}.
+We support the composition of the following architectures: {'linear', 'shared_linear', 'autodis', 'positional', 'relu', 'leaky_relu', 'layernorm'}.

 We can reproduce the following results by tuning `--embedding_arch` in `example_tabular.py`.